amghoul/M2-MSDE/README.md

 ## <a name= run>How to run the code</a>

 ### <a name= train>Training the model</a>
-- To train the model from scratch using FT3D run "run.sh" script
+- To train the model from scratch using FT3D run '.\train_scripts\run-tr55-chout-32-sf4-subpixel1-skip.sh' script
 - Note: refer to the [Main parameters to run the code](#args) for more help
 ---

 ### <a name= finetune>Finetuning the model</a>
-- To finetune the model using A pretrained model you can run the script:
+- To finetune the model using A pretrained model you can run the script inside 'fin_Scripts' folder:
-    - finetune_2012_V18.sh --> to finetune on KITTI 2012
+    - '.\run-tr55-kitti2012.sh' --> to finetune on KITTI 2012
-    - finetune_2015_V18.sh --> to finetune on KITTI 2015
+    - 'fin_scripts\run-tr55-kitti2015.sh' --> to finetune on KITTI 2015
 - Note: refer to the [Main parameters to run the code](#args) for more help
 ---